EPauthenet/fda.oce/README.md

 **Functional Data Analysis** is an emerging set of tools to study curves or functions.
 Here we see vertical profiles of temperature (T) and salinity (S) as curves and apply a functional principal component analysis (FPCA) in the multivaraite case (T and S) to reduce the dimensionality of the system.
 It can be used for front detection, water mass identification, unsupervised or supervised classification, model comparison, ...

+The package is still under construction but the R codes can be used.

 *Reference*:
 - Pauthenet et al. (2017) A linear decomposition of the Southern Ocean thermohaline structure.
 Journal of Physical Oceanography, http://dx.doi.org/10.1175/JPO-D-16-0083.1